Bigil (soundtrack)

-Bigil is the soundtrack album, composed by A. R. Rahman, to the 2019 Indian Tamil-language sports action film of the same name, directed by Atlee Kumar, starring Vijay in dual lead roles, along with Nayanthara, Jackie Shroff, Vivek and Kathir in other prominent roles.
+Bigil is the soundtrack album, composed by A. R. Rahman, to the 2019 Indian Tamil-language sports action film of the same name, directed by Atlee, starring Vijay.
 The soundtrack album consists of 5 songs, with 2 bonus tracks, all of them were penned by lyricist Vivek.
-The soundtrack album was released digitally on 27 September 2019, through the Sony Music record label.
+The soundtrack album was released digitally on 27 September 2019, through the Sony Music India record label.

 Production

 The soundtrack and background score was composed by A. R. Rahman, marking his second collaboration with Atlee after Mersal, and also his fifth collaboration with Vijay.
 The album features five songs with lyrics written by Vivek.
 The music rights of the film were acquired by Sony Music India.
 Actor Vijay, sung one song titled "Verithanam" which was confirmed by a poster release on 8 July 2019.
 This is the first time Vijay, has sung for a film composed by Rahman.

 A song from the film "Singappenney" was unofficially leaked through the internet on mid-July 2019; and following this, the song was officially released on 23 July 2019, as the film's first single.
 The music video features Rahman and Shashaa Tirupati, rendering the song while lyricist Vivek and Atlee also made an appearance.
 Singapenney, considered to be a woman anthem, Vivek, who wrote the lyrics, stated that "This is a woman anthem, dedicated to mother, sister, wife and all women in the world" while also noting that "the song will change the stereotype of a woman, which considers that the stronger themes were denoted for men and the softer themes were denoted for women".

 The second single track "Verithanam" was released on 1 September 2019, it is a peppy introduction dance number sung by Vijay.
 The lyrical video crossed 1 million likes within few days of its release, thus becoming the first South Indian lyric video to achieve this record.
 The third single "Unakkaga" was released on 18 September 2019, sung by Sreekanth Hariharan and Madhura Dhara Talluri, it is a melodious number.
 The other songs were "Maathare" sung by Chinmayi, Madhura Dhara Talluri, Sireesha, Akshara and Vithusayni, and "Bigil Bigil Bigiluma" an instrumental track.